-Variable compensation does not fall due until certain conditions regarding return on the company's equity have been met.
-For 2010, the requirement for payment of variable compensation was that consolidated profit before tax, adjusted for minority effects in minority-owned subsidiaries shall correspond to at least 8% of opening equity.
-A ceiling was stipulated at a total of SEK 100m in variable compensation, which falls due in the event of adjusted profit before tax of 32% of opening equity.
+Variable salary does not fall due until certain conditions regarding return on the company's equity have been met.
+For 2012, the requirement for payment of variable compensation was that consolidated profit before tax, adjusted for minority effects in minority-owned subsidiaries shall correspond to at least 5% of opening equity.
+A ceiling was stipulated at a total of SEK 125m in variable compensation, which falls due in the event of adjusted profit before tax of 25% of opening equity.

 An earnings bank for the result that forms the basis for calculation of variable compensation is applied.
-This means that earnings which in a certain year exceed the 32% ceiling are transferred to the next year and increase the earnings on which compensation is calculated.
-Earnings that are less than the threshold amount of 8% are also transferred and charged against earnings on which compensation is based in the following year.
+This means that earnings which in a certain year exceed the ceiling are transferred to the next year and increase the earnings on which compensation is calculated.
+Earnings that are less than the threshold amount are also transferred and charged against earnings on which compensation is based in the following year.
+In calculation of variable compensation for 2012, the 2012 threshold amount of 5% was also used for calculation of opening earnings bank.
+Adjusted profit before tax for 2012, including the earnings bank, provided variable compensation of SEK 6m to be paid in 2013-15.
+Payment of variable salary is allocated over three years with 50% in the first year and 25% per year in the remaining two years.